Below are some Frequently Asked Questions about Run The Farm:

 Q: Where do the proceeds go?

-A: Proceeds after expenses are donated to Friends of Muscoot, Art in the Parks, Somers Volunteer Fire Department, the Trailside Museum at Pound Ridge Reservation, and other charities.
+A: Proceeds after expenses are donated to various not-for-profit organizations including Friends of Muscoot, Art in the Parks, Somers Volunteer Fire Department, the Trailside Museum at Pound Ridge Reservation, and other charities.

 $5 goes to Farm Bucks for each finisher of the 5 Mile race ($2 to the kids race finishers).
 The Farm Bucks can be spent at the Farmer’s Market after the races on race day.
 We reimburse the farmers at the end of the Market on Race Day for the $US dollar value of the Farm Bucks they collect.
 Read more about Farm Bucks here >>